glasnonck/LiveSplit.Kotor/README.md

 Install
 -------
 Starting with LiveSplit 1.4, you can download and install LiveSplit.Kotor automatically from within the Splits Editor with just one click.
-Just type in "kotor", "swkotor", "knights of the old republic", or "star wars: knights of the old republic" with any capitalization.
+Just type in "kotor" or "knights of the old republic" with any capitalization.
 Start the game and click Activate.
 This downloads LiveSplit.Kotor to the Components folder.

 Change Log
 ----------